Oliva Serie V Melanio Maduro Look & Feel

 While I thoroughly enjoyed the original Serie V Maduro, the Melanio Maduro is an excellent experience.
 I won’t go as far as to say that it’s distinctively better, but it may better suit your own personal preferences.

 It is far more complex than even the original Melanio.
 And for someone like me who prefers mild to medium smokes, it’s a refreshing change as the body is relatively mild.
-Indeed, it’s balanced with incredibly nuanced and complex flavours.
+Indeed, it’s balanced with incredibly nuanced and complex flavors.

 Whether you’re a beginner or veteran cigar smoker, you’ll likely find the Melanio Maduro very rewarding.
-Just make sure that you take your time and you’ll see what I mean.
+Just make sure that you take your time, and you’ll see what I mean.